Bonsai & Air Plants

 First choose a starter plant that will be appealing to you and fits your plans of shaping.
 Then select a pot for your Bonsai: for a starter plant in a 4” pot, a Bonsai dish 2” deep with a 4”-5” diameter is ideal.

 Place a small stone or piece of screen over the hole in the bottom of the pot to prevent soil from washing out.
-Remove your Bonsai starter plant and gently shape the roots to fit the new Bonsai pot – this is done by massaging the roots with your fingertips to avoid damaging roots.
-Plant with cactus soil and add pebbles or stone on top for decoration.
-Copper wire can then be added for shaping, if desired.
+Remove your Bonsai starter plant and gently massage the roots to shape them into the new Bonsai pot.
+Plant with cactus soil (for extra drainage) and add pebbles or stone on top for decoration.
+Copper wire can then be added around the trunk and branches for shaping, if desired.
 (See Styles below)

 Success with Bonsai – Care & Tips